synopsys-sig/synopsys-action/README.md

 On pushes, a full **Intelligent** Black Duck scan will be run.
 On pull requests, a **Rapid** ephemeral scan will be run.

 Synopsys Action available in the GitHub Marketplace is the recommended solution for integrating Black Duck into a GitHub workflow.
-The action will download the Synopsys Bridge CLI, execute a scan, and offers post-scan features such as break-the-build quality gates, Fix PR and PR comments.
+The action will download the Synopsys Bridge CLI, execute a scan, and offer post-scan features such as break-the-build quality gates, Fix PR and PR comments.

 Here's an example workflow for Black Duck scan using the Synopsys Action: